igeligel/personal-site/content/12-06-2019/index.md

   - career
 ---

-# The ultimate guide writing a software engineer resume
+# The ultimate guide writing a Software Engineer Resume

 Applying to companies is hard.
 The first step to get a new job is to have a nice resume which you will use to apply to the specific company.
 Normally, this is the first step where the applicant is getting into contact with the company.
 It is someone's first impression and is really important to have an overall smooth interview process.